whusted/cmsi387/homework/csi-fs/inception_drive.md

     00001e70  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|
     Here is the inode for sub_sample.txt, as well the hard link that links to the txt file.

+    > JD: What hard link?
+You have no way of knowing that in the inode section.
+    >     And, no, this isn't sub_sample.txt.

     00001e80  b4 81 e8 03 38 00 00 00  80 00 63 53 30 86 60 53  |....8.....cS0.`S|
     00001e90  30 86 60 53 00 00 00 00  e8 03 01 00 02 00 00 00  |0.`S............|
     00001ea0  00 00 00 00 00 00 00 00  25 00 00 00 00 00 00 00  |........%.......|